Kappa Delta Pi: Activities

-Chapters provide local members with networking, leadership, service, and professional development programming.
-Members can participate in professional development through the Kappa Delta Pi website.
-Kappa Delta Pi solicits contributions to fund educational programs for the society and its members.
+The society's educational foundation and local chapters distribute multiple scholarships to members.
+Local chapters provide opportunities for networking, leadership training, community service, and professional development.
+Members can also participate in professional development through the Kappa Delta Pi website.

 Governance

-Kappa Delta Pi is led by the executive council, which consists of nine elected members.
-Its members are elected by chapter delegates at its biennial national convention.

-The society's headquarters is in Indianapolis, Indiana.
+Kappa Delta Pi is led by a national board of directors, drawn from the society's three standing committees.
+The society's national office in Indianapolis, Indiana.

 Chapters

 As of 2025, Kappa Delta Pi has chartered more than 860 chapters, with 543 active collegiate chapters and four active professional or alumni chapters.